 The statements and guidelines EASD is involved in have significant visibility and have, particularly concerning statements on treatment and diagnostic criteria, substantial impact on health care politics.

-Therefore, the Committee on Clinical Affairs (CCA), chaired by Prof. David R. Matthews, is responsible for structuring and overseeing EASD’s activities in the development of formal statements and guidelines.
+Therefore, the Committee on Clinical Affairs (CCA) is responsible for structuring and overseeing EASD’s activities in the development of formal statements and guidelines.

 The mission of the CCA is to ensure that any guideline or statement which is produced and/or endorsed by EASD is appropriate, non-contradictory and consistent with current research findings and best practice in diabetes management.